Skip to Content

 How To Store Leftovers

-• REFRIGERATE – Leftover sloppy joe ground beef can be stored in an airtight container in the fridge for up to 4 days.
-Let the mixture cool completely before adding it to a container to store.
+• REFRIGERATE – Leftover sloppy joe mixture should be stored separately from any bread to avoid sogginess.
+Store in an airtight container in the fridge for up to 4 days.

-Two sloppy joes with hamburger buns.
+Two sloppy joes with hamburger buns close up

 Close up of a sloppy joe on a hamburger bun.